jason-christopher/can-of-books-frontend/README.md

 ## Getting Started

+Users will be required to log in before using the app in order to personalize the user's experience.
 From the Home page, the user can select the Add Book button to add a book.
 Then, in the carousel, the user may select the Modify Book or Remove Book button to update or remove the desired book from the database.
 The user may also select the heart icon to make the book a favorite.

 ## Architecture

 When the client navigates to the Home page, the app contacts the server, which in turn contacts Mongo to pull all the books and their data to be displayed to the client.
 When as book is added, a POST request is sent to Mongo via the database.
 Likewise, when as book is deleted or updated, a DELETE or PUT request is sent to Mongo via the database.
+Auth0 is used to authenticate users and logo-in is required.

 ## Change Log

 * 11-21-2022 6:57pm - Application now pulls all books from the Mongo DB via the backend server.
 * 11-22-2022 6:16pm - Application allows user to add/delete book from database.
 * 11-23-2022 5:00pm - Application allows user to modify and favorite a book.
+* 11-29-2022 4:15pm - Application requires log-in via third-party service.

 ## Time Estimations